Walnut (Hu Tao Ren)

-Black walnut husks were used to make ink, since it has very good archival properties.
+Black walnut hulls were used to make ink since it has very good archival properties.
 Leonardo and Rembrandt both used this ink.

-NASA uses powdered shell as thermal insulation in rocket nose cones, since it can withstand extreme temperatures without carbonizing.
+NASA uses powdered walnut shells as thermal insulation in rocket nose cones because it can withstand extreme temperatures without carbonizing.